 The last bit of the control byte defines the operation to be performed.
-When set to a '1', a read operation is selected.
-When set to a '0', a write operation is selected.
+When set to a '1', a read operation is selected, and when set to a '0', a write operation is selected.
 The next two bytes received define the address of the first data byte (Figure 5-2).
-Because only A12...A0 are used, the upper-three address bits are "don't care" bits.
-The upper-address bits are transferred first, followed by the Less Significant bits.
+Because only A14...A0 are used, the upper address bit is a "don't care."
+The upper address bits are transferred first, followed by the Less Significant bits.

-Following the Start condition, the 24XX64F monitors the SDA bus, checking the device-type identifier being transmitted.
-Upon receiving a '1010' code and appropriate device-select bits, the slave device outputs an Acknowledge signal on the SDA line.
-Depending on the state of the R/W bit, the 24XX64F will select a read or write operation.
+Following the Start condition, the 24XX515 monitors the SDA bus checking the device type identifier being transmitted.
+Upon receiving a '1010' code and appropriate device select bits, the slave device outputs an Acknowledge signal on the SDA line.
+Depending on the state of the R/W bit, the 24XX515 will select a read or write operation.